imagej/imagej.github.io/pages/Git_mini_howto.md

 description: test description
 ---

-This page is a **really** quick 'n dirty tutorial on how to work with Git.
+%Replace% GitMenu %Replace% %Replace% Outdated %Replace% This page is a **really** quick 'n dirty tutorial on how to work with Git.
 It is strongly biased to the work on Fiji; you should refer to [Git workshop](Git_workshop "wikilink"), [Git for dummies](Git_for_dummies "wikilink") or to [Git's homepage](https://git-scm.com/) for much more information.